Territorial scope of application of the new Data Protection Bill

 Law No. 19,628Data Protection Bill

 It is not explicitly stated but it can be inferred from article 1 of Law No. 19,628 and art.
-14 of the Chilean Civil Code.The provisions of the new law will have territorial application, depending on certain circumstances, including (i) when the data controller is based in national territory, (ii) when the operations affect data subjects located in Chile, (iii) when the operations are carried out on behalf of data controllers based in Chile or (iv) pursuant to a contract or international law.
+14 of the Chilean Civil Code.The provisions of the new law will have territorial application, depending on certain circumstances, including (i) when the data controller or data processor is based in national territory, (ii) when the operations affect data subjects located in Chile, (iii) when the operations are carried out on behalf of data controllers based in Chile or (iv) pursuant to a contract or international law.

 Territorial scope of the Data Protection Bill